HVPA/Portal/installnotes.md

 ## Setup OrgHashGenerator
 This is a simple tool for the operator to create new Organisation Hashes

-Edit /var/HVP/OrgHashGenerator/OrgHashGenerator.py
+**!
+Edit /var/HVP/OrgHashGenerator/OrgHashGenerator.py**

 Look for the variable ‘path’ in the first few lines of the file.
 Set this to /var/HVP

 ## Setup VariantIndexer
 These are applications that support the portal.
 They are executed routinely on the server

-Edit /var/HVP/VariantIndexer/cDNAIndexer.py
+**!
+Edit /var/HVP/VariantIndexer/cDNAIndexer.py**

 Look for the variable ‘path’ in the first few lines of the file.
 Set this to /var/HVP

-Edit /var/HVP/VariantIndexer/GenomicMutalyzer.py
+**!
+Edit /var/HVP/VariantIndexer/GenomicMutalyzer.py**

 Look for the variable ‘path’ in the first few lines of the file.
 Set this to /var/HVP

 You can setup a cron job to run these commands on a periodic basis.
-Review the frequency and path locations of VariantIndexer/crontab-example.txt and change as needed Copy the contents of VariantIndexer/crontab-example.txt
+**!
+Review the frequency and path locations of VariantIndexer/crontab-example.txt and change as needed.**

+**!
+Copy the contents of VariantIndexer/crontab-example.txt**

 ```
 crontab -e
 ```

-Paste the contents into the crontab, save and exit
+**!
+Paste the contents into the crontab, save and exit**

 ## Setup Variant Importer
 There are two applications here:
-   WebReceiver.py - a web service which waits for incoming submissions VariantImporter.py - an application executed nightly to process the submissions from the previous day
+* WebReceiver.py - a web service which waits for incoming submissions
+* VariantImporter.py - an application executed nightly to process the submissions from the previous day

 ```
 cd /var/HVP/VariantImporter/